KatherineB/ClassClean/README.md

 # ClassClean
-utility to help web developers find no longer used classes and ids in CSS files
+This newly started project is going to be a utility to help web developers find no longer used classes and ids in CSS files